-Derinda writes, “In the spirit of the Super Bowl this is our FAVORITE Velveeta cheese dip with ground beef for chips.
+She has lots of friends, so you can be confident that this recipe has been expertly taste-tested.
+Derinda writes, “In the spirit of the Super Bowl, this is our favorite Nacho Velveeta cheese dip with ground beef.
 It is definitely a meal in itself!”

 Ingredients and substitutions:

 - Pork Sausage: Use breakfast-style ground sausage sold in tubes.
 Italian-style sausage will change the recipe significantly, so I don’t recommend it.
 Breakfast-style turkey sausage is another option.